Stroke Care at Mission Hospital

 “primary” or “comprehensive.”
 The Joint Commission

-to foster better outcomes for stroke care.
-Achievement of certification
+for as well as to foster better outcomes for stroke care.
+Achievement

-signifies that the services you provide have the critical elements to
+of this certification signifies that the services we provide have the

 Our dedicated stroke care team includes: